AutonomousX/AutonomousCar_NavigationStack/README.md

 # AutuonomousCar_NavigationStack

-The project was build as a part of Advanced Robotics(CSE 668) course at UB.
+This project was developed as a part of CSE668 Advanced Robotics course taken under prof. Nils Napp.